yyd01245/grassroots-contracts/contracts/README.md

 ### Project Setup

-Creating a new project in Grassroots is easy and can be done by simply calling the `grassroots::newproject` action.
+Creating a new project in Grassroots is done by calling the `grassroots::newproject` action.

-When setting string variables, use markdown format.
+When setting string variables, please use markdown format.
 Grassroots React components are configured to parse markdown.

-* `newproject`(name project_name, name category,   name creator, string title, string      description, string info_link, asset requested)
+* ```newproject(name project_name, name category,   name creator, string title, string      description, string info_link, asset requested)```

     `project_name` is the name of the new project.
-The project name must conform to the `eosio::name` encoding (a-z1-5).
+The project name must conform to the `eosio::name` encoding (a-z1-5, max 12 characters).

     `category` is the category for the new project.
-Select the category from the available list.
+Select the category from the available list below.

     `creator` is the name of the creator, and must be the signer of this action.